 Specifically in regard to minority shareholder protections, experts suggest that political power may be definitive in understanding the use and effectiveness of such rights in listed SOEs.
-63 A prominent Chinese corporate governance scholar describes small and medium-sized shareholders in state-owned holding companies as "passive and politically disempowered".
-64 This leading scholar claims that even if shareholders exercise their legal rights, government officials may simply refuse to acknowledge them due to political considerations.
-65 A recent analysis of institutional investors in China argues that private institutional investors as minority shareholders are likely to remain passive in state-owned enterprises due to political pressure and other reasons.
-66 The clear suggestion is that political influence is significant, and may even be determinative, in the expression of minority shareholder rights in Chinese corporate governance.
+66 A prominent Chinese corporate governance scholar describes small and medium-sized shareholders in state-owned holding companies as "passive and politically disempowered."
+67 This leading scholar claims that even if shareholders exercise their legal rights, government officials may simply refuse to acknowledge them due to political considerations.
+68 A recent analysis of institutional investors in China argues that private institutional investors as minority shareholders are likely to remain passive in state-owned enterprises due to political pressure and other reasons.
+69 The clear suggestion is that political influence is significant, potentially even determinative, in the expression of minority shareholder rights in Chinese corporate governance.

 Obviously, scholarship examining the influence of the CCP in Chinese corporate governance has significant value.
-However, just as one who only has a hammer will start seeing every problem as a nail, pundits who view Chinese corporate governance through a political lens risk seeing everything as political.67 As illustrated above, even more nuanced academic analyses have tended to focus primarily on understanding the political influence in Chinese corporate governance, 68 which may blind researchers to the mundane corporate governance reality that has developed in the world's second largest shareholder market: China's over 200 million shareholders increasingly use their robust shareholder rights to challenge management when they believe that the company's management is not acting in their economic interests.69 In
+However, just as one who only has a hammer will start seeing every problem as a nail, pundits who view Chinese corporate governance through a political lens risk seeing everything as political.70 As illustrated above, even more nuanced academic analyses have tended to focus primarily on understanding the political influence in Chinese corporate